 The Levite and his Concubine

 1 In those days, when there was no king in Israel, there was a certain Levite living on the farther side of the hill country of Ephraim, who took for himself a concubine from Bethlehem Judah.
-2 His concubine played the prostitute against him, and went away from him to her father’s house to Bethlehem Judah, and was there for four months.
-3 Her husband arose and went after her to speak kindly to her, to bring her back, having his servant with him and a couple of donkeys.
-She brought him into her father’s house; and when the father of the young lady saw him, he rejoiced to meet him.
-4 His father-in-law, the young lady’s father, kept him there; and he stayed with him three days.
+2 His concubine was unfaithful to him and went away from him to her father’s house to Bethlehem Judah, and was there for four months.
+3 Her husband got up and went after her to speak kindly to her, to bring her back, having his servant with him and a couple of donkeys.
+She brought him into her father’s house; and when the father of the young lady saw him, he was glad to meet him.
+4 His father-in-law, the young lady’s father, kept him there; and he stayed with him for three days.
 So they ate and drank, and stayed there.

 5 On the fourth day, they got up early in the morning, and he rose up to depart.
 The young lady’s father said to his son-in-law, “Strengthen your heart with a morsel of bread, and afterward you shall go your way.”
 6 So they sat down, ate, and drank, both of them together.
-Then the young lady’s father said to the man, “Please be pleased to stay all night, and let your heart be merry.”
+Then the young lady’s father said to the man, “Please be content to stay all night and enjoy yourself.”
 7 The man rose up to depart; but his father-in-law urged him, and he stayed there again.
-8 He arose early in the morning on the fifth day to depart; and the young lady’s father said, “Please strengthen your heart and stay until the day declines;” and they both ate.
+8 He arose early in the morning on the fifth day to depart; and the young lady’s father said, “Please strengthen your heart and stay until the day declines,” and they both ate.

-9 When the man rose up to depart, he, and his concubine, and his servant, his father-in-law, the young lady’s father, said to him, “Now the day draws toward evening, please stay all night.
+9 When the man and his concubine, and his servant rose up to depart, his father-in-law, the young lady’s father, said to him, “Now the day is drawing toward evening, please stay all night.
 The day is ending.
-Stay here, that your heart may be merry; and tomorrow go on your way early, that you may go home.”
+Stay here, that you may enjoy yourself; and tomorrow go on your way early, that you may go home.”

 10 But the man would not stay that night, but he rose up and went near Jebus (also called Jerusalem).
 With him were a couple of saddled donkeys.
 His concubine also was with him.

-11 When they were by Jebus, the day was far spent; and the servant said to his master, “Please come and let’s enter into this city of the Jebusites, and stay in it.”
+11 When they were by Jebus, the day was almost over; and the servant said to his master, “Please come and let’s enter into this city of the Jebusites, and stay in it.”

 12 His master said to him, “We won’t enter into the city of a foreigner that is not of the Israelites; but we will pass over to Gibeah.”
 13 He said to his servant, “Come and let’s draw near to one of these places; and we will lodge in Gibeah, or in Ramah.”
 14 So they passed on and went their way; and the sun went down on them near Gibeah, which belongs to Benjamin.
 15 They went over there, to go in to stay in Gibeah.
 He went in, and sat down in the street of the city; for there was no one who took them into his house to stay.